-- Personal services assistance with personal activities such as bathing, showering, toileting, dressing and undressing, mobility and communication. - Nutrition, hydration, meal preparation and diet.

-- Continence management: assistance in using continence aids and appliances. - · Mobility and dexterity. - Nursing, allied health and other clinical services speech therapy, podiatry, occupational or physiotherapy services, hearing and vision services. - Transport and personal assistance assistance with shopping, visiting health practitioners and attending social activities. - · Management of skin integrity assistance with bandages, dressings and skin emollients.
+- Personal services assistance with personal activities such as bathing, showering, toileting, dressing and undressing, mobility and communication. - Nutrition, hydration, meal preparation and diet. - Continence management: assistance in using continence aids and appliances. - Mobility and dexterity. - Transport and personal assistance assistance with shopping, visiting health practitioners and attending social activities. - Management of skin integrity assistance with bandages, dressings and skin emollients.